-The following is a list of many of the medically necessary Care Covered Services included under the Medicaid STAR Program.
+The following is a list of many of the medically necessary health care covered services included under the STAR Program.

 The services listed below are subject to modification based on changes in Federal and State laws, regulations, and policies.

 For more information or if you have questions, call Member Services at 1-866-959-2555.